-It is essential that educational administrators in the central office understand the dynamics of complex social entities such as schools and school systems.
+It is essential that educational administrators in the central office understand systems theory and the dynamics of complex social entities such as schools and school systems.
 With knowledge of the system and subsystems that make up the total school organization, a school leader will be able to understand better the impact that decisions have on the entire school organization and therefore manage change more effectively.
+This course is required of all candidates for the license of Superintendent and Assistant Superintendent.

-EAD782 Reconceptualization of Schools for the School Administrator - 3 credits
+EAD782 Reconceptualization of Schools for School Administrators - 3 credits

 Students examine the historical and metaphoric forces responsible for the shaping of our modern schools, changes in the dominant values, school culture and the culture of organizations in general.
-Attention is paid to changing roles and expectations of school administrators, pressures for school reforms, the role of school boards and methods of educational evaluation.
+Attention is paid to changing roles and expectations of school administrators, pressures for school reforms, the role of school committees and boards and the use of data in change efforts.
+Emphasis is placed on considering change as a complex problem.